-Medicare open enrollment plan changes: Key takeaways
+Plan changes during Medicare open enrollment and Medicare Advantage open enrollment: Key takeaways

 If you’re like most Medicare enrollees, you probably aren’t planning to make any changes to your existing coverage for the coming year, but – like most beneficiaries – you should probably at least consider it during Medicare’s open enrollment period.

 The annual open enrollment period runs from October 15 to December 7.
 Any changes you make during this period will take effect on January first.
+The Medicare Advantage open enrollment period runs from January 1 to March 31.
+You’re only allowed to change your coverage once during this window, and the change will take effect the first of the following month.

 Planning to stay put?